How to Cook Eggplant (5 Ways!) So Even Picky Eaters Will Love It

-- When you think of eggplant, you probably envision the large pear-shape or cylindrical eggplant with shiny purple skin.
+When you think of eggplant, you probably envision the large pear-shape or cylindrical eggplant with shiny purple skin.
 Though this is the most common variety in the United States, eggplant does vary in shape and size, from a couple of inches to a foot long.
 The color varies with variety, including white, green, reddish-orange, and striated hues.
 Want to grow your own eggplant?
 Our garden pros can teach you how!

 As with all produce that you slice through the peel (such as avocado or melon) or plan to eat the peel (like eggplant or apples), it’s important to wash eggplant before using for food safety.
-While the skin of small young eggplants is edible, the skin becomes bitter on larger or older eggplants and should be peeled.
+While the skin of a small young eggplant is edible, the skin becomes bitter on larger or older eggplants and should be peeled.
 When in doubt, the answer to, “Do you peel eggplant before cooking?” is yes, peel it.
 Use a vegetable peeler (we love this OXO Softworks Y Peeler, $9, Target) or paring knife to remove the skin.
-Since the flesh discolors soon after peeling, peel eggplant right before using.
+The flesh discolors soon after peeling, so peel eggplant right before using.

-Here’s how to prepare eggplant for cooking: Cut off the top and blossom ends, and cut the eggplant into 1/2-inch slices or into 3/4-inch cubes, unless a cooking method states otherwise.
+Here’s how to prepare eggplant for cooking: Cut off the top and blossom ends, and cut the eggplant into ½-inch slices or ¾-inch cubes, unless a cooking method states otherwise.
 A 1-pound eggplant equals 5 cups cubed.

-- You may have heard of salting eggplants before using in different ways to cook eggplant.
-While this isn't essential, it does help tame the bitter taste, especially of older eggplants, by bringing out the juices and letting them drain.
+Some chefs recommend salting eggplants before using in different ways to cook eggplant.
+While this isn't essential, it does help tame the bitter flavor, especially of older eggplants, by bringing out the juices and letting them drain.
 Lay the slices or cubes on layered paper towels and sprinkle all sides with salt.
 Top with more paper towels and a plate or something to weigh them down.
-Let sit about 20 minutes, rinse, pat dry, and use as desired.
+Let stand about 20 minutes, then rinse, pat dry, and use as desired.
 (We use this method in our fan-favorite Baked Eggplant Parmesan.)

 How to Roast Eggplant